nethibernate/netty-all-in-one/README.md

 ## How to Use

-Put the pom.xml files into the corresponding folder, and then execute ```mvn -PskipTests package``` in the root of project folder.
+Put the pom.xml files into the corresponding folder, and then execute ```mvn -PskipTests -DskipTests=true -Dcheckstyle.skip=true -DskipNativeTestsuite=true package``` in the root of project folder.
 When execution finishes, the netty all-in-one jar will be in the ./all/target folder.

 ## Alternative

-You can download the netty-all-4.1.86.Final.jar file from release folder directly which is built by myself.
+You can download the netty-all-4.1.87.Final.jar file from release folder directly which is built by myself.
 (I will not build every release!)